 You cannot sit the SQE2 unless you’ve passed SQE1.
 For those who are looking to fast-track the process, by registering for the SQE2 just before or just after the SQE1 exam, be aware that if you fail SQE1 you cannot sit SQE2, which may be a very expensive gamble.
 As outlined in the diagram above, it’s suggested that students sit SQE1 before their legal work experience period and SQE2 afterwards.
 There may well be some flexibility around this, and some candidates may complete work experience either side of both exams, or do the SQE2 before doing any qualifying work experience.

 The total cost of both stages of the SQE is £4,115.
 That breaks down to £1,622 for SQE1 and £2,493 for SQE2.
 Those are the exam costs.
 For those who are looking to do a preparation course with one of the many providers, and we suggest you do, those costs will rise to around the £10,000 for both courses (dependent on the course provider you choose).

 Can I get sponsorship from law firms for the SQE?

-Law firms which previously sponsored future trainees to sit the LPC will almost certainly carry this over to the SQE.
-They may well require these lucky people to complete a prep course at a particular educational provider.
+Law firms that previously sponsored future trainees to sit the LPC have carried this over to the SQE, though if the firm doesn’t explicitly say it covers SQE costs, it’s worth asking.
+Some firms require these lucky people to complete a prep course at a particular educational provider.

 Where can I sit the SQE?

-The exams will be hosted in Pearson VUE test centres, hopefully in an in-person exam setting (see below).
+The exams are hosted in Pearson VUE test centres.

 What happens if I’m a lawyer qualified overseas?